KnudsenMorten/SecurityInsight/README.md

 - **Public exploit code:** Proof-of-concept exploit code is publicly available, lowering the barrier for attackers to exploit the vulnerability.
 - **Internet exposure:** Systems accessible from the internet increase the likelihood of exploitation.
 - **Legacy systems:** Older or unsupported systems may lack security updates and increase vulnerability risk.
+- Contains Verified Secret
+- Critical Resource
+- Lateral Movement
+- Sensitive Data

 Each of these influence the score by increasing the probability score with +1 due to the risk factor